View Printable PDF Version |

 Coste J, Job-Spira N, Aublet-Cuvelier B, et al.

-Incidence of ectopic pregnancy: first results of a population-based register in France.
+Incidence of ectopic pregnancy: first results of a population-based register in

 Hum Reprod.